 Let's start with the customer and how we will improve their experience.
-Customers should find every touch is enhanced from the initial approach to having any issues or support calls resolved more quickly.
+Customers should find every touch is enhanced from initial approach to having any issues or support calls resolved more quickly.

-- Communications are as frequent as they desire personalised, timely, and relevant. - Interactions are consistently efficient, professional, and friendly. - People call them back when they say they will. - Customers deal with informed people who know them and their company. - Their preferences are understood and adhered to. - They don't have to repeat themselves (or enter the same information into forms on multiple occasions). - They trust that issues will be resolved quickly. - They feel that they are important and the business cares about them.
+- Communications are as frequent as they desire personalised, timely and relevant. - Interactions are consistently efficient, professional and friendly. - People call them back when they say they will. - Customers deal with informed people who know them and their company. - Their preferences are understood and adhered to. - They don't have to repeat themselves (or enter the same information into forms on multiple occasions). - They trust that issues will be resolved quickly. - They feel that they are important and the business cares about them.

-Our goal has to be to create an experience customers want to repeat because happy customers bring specific benefits to the business:
+Our goal has to be creating an experience customers want to repeat, because happy customers bring specific benefits to the business:

-- Lower churn
+- lower churn

-- Higher lifetime values
+- higher lifetime values

-- An easier life
+- an easier life

-- More profit
+- more profit

-- Faster growth.
+- faster growth.